dewitt4/Cloud-Custodain/docs/source/azure/configuration/index.rst

 like ACI or AKS.
 Both hosting options have periodic and event based execution modes.

 For a quick and inexpensive start to running custodian policies, Azure Functions are a good hosting strategy.
-The Azure Containter Host requires more up-front configuration, but can make running a large number of policies against multiple subscriptions more maintanable.
+The Azure Container Host requires more up-front configuration, but can make running a large number of policies against multiple subscriptions more maintainable.

 .. toctree::
   :maxdepth: 2